kubernetes/examples/staging/volumes/scaleio/README.md

 ## StorageClass and Dynamic Provisioning

-The ScaleIO volume plugin can also dynamically provision storage to a Kubernetes cluster.
+The ScaleIO volume plugin can dynamically provision storage to a Kubernetes cluster.
 The ScaleIO dynamic provisioner plugin can be used with a `StorageClass` and is identified as `kubernetes.io/scaleio`.

 ### ScaleIO StorageClass